Area Sport Fishing Reports

 - Dungeness crab - 3 legal size males.

 All shrimp harvesters must print a no-cost permit from the ADF&G online store and record their daily pot fishing effort and harvest on the paper permit.
 The permit must be returned to ADF&G, or the harvest information must be reported online, by December 31, 2019.

-The Chilkat River king salmon population is critically low at this time, so the following conservation measures are in effect in the Haines/Skagway area:
+The Chilkat River king salmon population has been critically low for 7 years, so the following conservation measures are in effect in the Haines/Skagway area: